Click here to view the AFLA 2010 Photo Gallery.

-ST. PAUL, MN - The 2010 Automotive Fleet & Leasing Association (AFLA) Annual Conference, themed "Turn Change into Opportunity," was held Sept.
+The 2010 Automotive Fleet & Leasing Association (AFLA) Annual Conference, themed "Turn Change into Opportunity," was held Sept.
 8-10 at the JW Marriott in Las Vegas.
-The conference boasted more than 427 registered attendees, including more than 100 corporate fleet managers (the largest segment), marking a second year of record attendance and was a huge success in terms of first-time attendees, compared to more than 350 attendees in 2009.
+Boasting more than 420 registered attendees, including more than 100 corporate fleet managers (the largest segment), the AFLA 2010 Conference marked a second year of overall record attendance with a large turnout of first-time attendees, compared to more than 350 attendees in 2009.

 The AFLA Annual Meeting & Conference is viewed by many as the primary venue for the nation's largest commercial fleet managers to meet with industry experts about fleet industry matters.
-"This year's AFLA conference was the successful culmination of a true team effort by the commercial fleet managers and other corporate fleet professionals who make up our membership," said Tom Donato, 2009-2010 AFLA President.
+"This year's AFLA conference was the successful culmination of a true team effort by the commercial fleet managers and other corporate fleet professionals who make up our membership," said Tom Donato, 2009-2010 AFLA president.

 According to Donato, conference objectives were to deliver the utmost value for members through informative presentations and to provide the best networking forum for advanced commercial fleet professionals.

 Keynote speaker, auto industry expert, and producer of Autoline Detroit John McElroy presented, "The Current State of the Auto Industry."
 Other session topics included "Extending Vehicle Replacement Cycles and How it Can Impact Your Fleet," "Is Your Fleet Exposed?
 Legal Implications that Affect Your Fleet Policies," "Harnessing the Power of Social Networking for Business," and "A Look at the Global Fleet Market."